 The chamomile plant is a herb that looks a bit like a small daisy.
 There are many different types of chamomile – the Roman, German and Egyptian varieties can all be infused for drinking.
+You can buy Chamomile tea online here.
 Because ‘tea’ strictly refers only to an infusion of leaves from the Camellia sinensis plant, it is better to call chamomile a ‘herbal infusion’ than a ‘herbal tea’.
 If you don’t believe us, perhaps Benedict Cumberbatch can persuade you.

 Chamomile tea taste guide

 Our Organic Chamomile Flowers comprises the very freshest and high quality chamomile flowers.
 They are picked and dried slowly to retain their essential oils, aroma and flavour.
 The result is a beautifully clean and clear, soothing floral taste that’s ideal for a caffeine-free infusion to be enjoyed at any time of day.
 We describe the experience of drinking our chamomile as floral, delicate and calming.

 Chamomile tea is simple to make.
 For each 250ml cup of JING Chamomile, we suggest infusing 4g of tea in boiling water for 3 minutes.
 We’ve found this is the best way to release the natural vibrancy and flavour of the whole flowers for a superbly clean taste.
 You can re-infuse this tea once so you get two cups from your 4g.